Mass media in Malaysia: Freedom

 The regulated freedom of the press has been criticised.
 Although critics concede that journalists "probably won't be hauled off and shot" for being critical of the government, it has been claimed that the government creates a chilling effect through threats of reduced employment opportunities and refusing journalists' family members "a place at one of the better public universities".
 Legislation such as the Printing Presses and Publications Act have also been cited as curtailing freedom of expression.

 In 2007, a government agency – the Malaysian Communications and Multimedia Commission – issued a directive to all private television and radio stations to refrain from broadcasting speeches made by opposition leaders.
 The move was condemned by politicians from the opposition Democratic Action Party.
 The directive was later withdrawn by the Energy, Water and Communications Ministry.

 Malaysia was ranked 141 out of 178 countries in the Press Freedom Index by Reporters Without Borders in 2010 and 122 out of 179 countries in 2012.
 Malaysia was ranked 119 out of 179 countries in the Press Freedom Index in 2021.

+After the 2022 general election, Malaysia jumped 40 places in the World Press Freedom Index to 73rd place in 2023, up from its previous position of 113th in 2022.
+Meanwhile, the Minister of Communications and Digital, Fahmi Fadzil, announced that the ministry is studying the draft bill for the Malaysia Media Council before presenting it to the Cabinet.

 Because of troop sensitivities, newspapers from Singapore cannot be sold in Malaysia, hence The Straits Times and other Singapore titles are not sold in Malaysia, while the New Straits Times and other Malaysian titles are not sold in Singapore.
 The ban was imposed before the 1 May 1969 general election in Malaysia.